Is FBS a Scam?

 Is FBS a Scam

-So depending on your experience you can start with $1 or $1,000.
+Depending on your experience level, you can start with as little as $1 or opt for a more advanced account with a $1,000 deposit.

 Is FBS a Scam

-These apps allow trading on financial markets via Android and iOS.
+These apps enable trading on financial markets through Android and iOS devices.

-You can also monitor your account status, buy and sell financial instruments, or track the history of trades.
+Users can monitor account status, execute buy and sell orders for financial instruments, and track trade history.

 Compensation Plan